Snowflake-Labs/polaris-cli-opencatalog-demo/README.md

 This guide demonstrates how to integrate [Apache Polaris (Incubating)](https://github.com/apache/polaris) CLI with [Snowflake Open Catalog](https://other-docs.snowflake.com/en/opencatalog/overview), Snowflake's managed implementation of Apache Polaris.

 Apache Polaris is an open-source catalog for Apache Iceberg that provides multi-engine interoperability, while Snowflake Open Catalog offers a fully managed version that simplifies deployment and operations.
-By using the Polaris CLI with Open Catalog, you can programmatically manage catalogs, principals, and access controls in your data lakehouse architecture.
+By using the Polaris CLI with Open Catalog, you can programmatically manage catalogs, service principals, and access controls in your data lakehouse architecture.

 This tutorial walks through setting up the complete integration, including AWS IAM configuration, catalog creation, and user management.